navneet-13/navneet-13.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
 I am a final year undergraduate at the Electrical Engineering Department of the Indian Institute of Technology, Bombay.
-I am pursuing a Bachelor of Technology (B.Tech.) in Electrical Engineering with Honours.
-I am enthusiastic about hardware architecture, particularly microarchitetcural security and architecture for parallel computing.
+I am pursuing a Bachelor of Technology (B.Tech.) in [Electrical Engineering](https://www.ee.iitb.ac.in/web/index.php) with Honours.
+I am enthusiastic about hardware architecture and security.
+My interest lies in microarchitectural security and architecture for parallel computing.